rajat5ranjan/AV-AmExpert-2019-ML-Hackathon/README.md

 |coupon_id	|Unique id for a discount coupon|
 |customer_id	|Unique id for a customer |

-*Campaign, coupon and customer data for test set is also contained in train.zip *

 **sample_submission.csv:** This file contains the format in which you have to submit your predictions.